Marcell Ozuna Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

+- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Woodford makes his first start of the season for the Cardinals.
+- Matz will make his first start of the season for the Cardinals.

-- The 26-year-old righty last appeared Wednesday, Oct.
-5 against the Pittsburgh Pirates, when he came on in relief and went two scoreless innings.
+- The 31-year-old southpaw last appeared Monday, Oct.
+3 against the Pittsburgh Pirates, when he came on in relief and went one scoreless inning.

 © 2023 Data Skrive.
 All rights reserved.